jossef/ad-bro/README.md

 ## Ad Bro

-This extension is ultra light and simply *hides the disable AdBlock message you sometimes see*
+This extension is ultra light and simply *hides the "Disable AdBlock" messages you sometimes see*

 [